-(e) Ensure the appropriate LC and NETC NOOX are promptly notified of issues affecting the safety of staff (military and civilian) and contractors, students, or HRT platforms.

-(f) To the extent feasible, ensure HRT is conducted during the triennial HRTSE.

-(g) Ensure a formal agreement is made that captures safety responsibilities, including mishap reporting, between the NETC activity and any other training activity outside of the NETC domain when NETC students attend non-NETC HR courses as part of pipeline training.
-Provide a copy of the formal agreement to NETC NOOX.

-(h) Route any requests for COMNAVSAFECOM assist visits or safety audits via the appropriate LC and NETC NOOX.

-(i) Conduct a safety stand down when a Class A mishap occurs during training or when there are major safety concerns.
-The following are indicators that may provide a warning of potential future safety problems:

-$\underline{1}.$ Increasing numbers of identified hazards or deficiencies.

-- 2. Increasing numbers of personnel injuries. - 3.
+- (e) Ensure the appropriate LC and NETC N00X are promptly notified of issues affecting the safety of staff (military and civilian) and contractors, students, or HRT platforms. - (f) To the extent feasible, ensure HRT is conducted during the triennial HRTSE. - (g) Ensure a formal agreement is made that captures safety responsibilities, including mishap reporting, between the NETC activity and any other training activity outside of the NETC domain when NETC students attend non-NETC HR courses as part of pipeline training.
+Provide a copy of the formal agreement to NETC NOOX. - (h) Route any requests for COMNAVSAFECOM assist visits or safety audits via the appropriate LC and NETC N00X. - (i) Conduct a safety stand down when a Class A mishap occurs during training or when there are major safety concerns.
+The following are indicators that may provide a warning of potential future safety problems: - $\underline{\mathbf{1}}$.
+Increasing numbers of identified hazards or deficiencies. - 2.
+Increasing numbers of personnel injuries. - 3.
 Severe mishaps or near mishaps.

-(j) Conduct safety reviews, internal inspections, and safety stand downs to effectively instill behaviors of selfawareness, self-assessment, self-correction, and continual learning to ensure the command is safe-to-operate and operating safely through proper risk identification, communication, and accountability at the appropriate level.

-(k) All civilian safety specialists and managers (Occupational Series 0018) within the NETC domain who provide safety oversight of formal training must complete the applicable sections of the NETC NOOX Domain Safety JQR.
-The JQR can be downloaded from the "Resources/Forms, Checklists, and Documents" subdirectory on ESAMS or contact NETC NOOX to secure a current copy.
+- (j) Conduct safety reviews, internal inspections, and safety stand downs to effectively instill behaviors of self-awareness, self-assessment, self-correction, and continual learning to ensure the command is safe-to-operate and operating safely through proper risk identification, communication, and accountability at the appropriate level. - (k) Civilian safety professionals (GS-0018) who manage an HRTS program must complete the applicable sections of the HRT/MR tab of the NETC N00X Domain Safety JQR.
+The JQR can be downloaded from the "Resources" subdirectory on ESAMS or by contacting NETC N00X to secure a current copy. - (1) Civilian safety professionals (GS-0018) who participate as a team member during an HRTSE or conduct an HRTSE on behalf of NETC N00X must complete the HRT evaluator tab of the NETC N00X Domain Safety JQR.